savino9/web-start/README.md

 ### Adding style.css
 - **RESET CSS**
-One of the pioneers of the CSS Reset method, __Eric Meyer__, created a Reset stylesheet that is still in use on millions of websites today.
+One of the pioneers of the CSS Reset method, _Eric Meyer_, created a Reset stylesheet that is still in use on millions of websites today.

+### Adding app.js
+- **JavaScript** ("JS" for short) is a full-fledged dynamic programming language that, when applied to an HTML document, can provide dynamic interactivity on websites.
+It was invented by _Brendan Eich_, co-founder of the Mozilla project, the Mozilla Foundation, and the Mozilla Corporation.